Trojan0101/analyze_api/README.md

-# analyze_api
+# Analyze API

-API to extract and analyze pdf files.
+- API to extract and analyze pdf files.
 After analysis, it can answer questions about the analyzed data.

-Focussing on general data for now.
+- Focussing on general data for now.

 ## Pre-requisite